Record of Lodoss War: Deedlit in Wonder Labyrinth: Gameplay and premise

 Deedlit in Wonder Labyrinth is an action role-playing game similar to Castlevania: Symphony of the Night and Touhou Luna Nights that is part of the Record of Lodoss War series, taking place before the events of The Crown of the Covenant.
 The player controls the high elf Deedlit through a strange labyrinth filled with her past foes and companions, collecting items and magic, defeating enemies and bosses, and obtaining power-ups that allow the player to backtrack and reach previously inaccessible areas.
 As the player uncovers more of the labyrinth, a map is updated to show progress.
 Deedlit can find and use various weapon types, ranging from daggers to bows, with the latter also being used to solve environmental puzzles.
 The player can also sell collected weapons at an in-game shop run by the dwarf Ghim, a recurring character in Lodoss War.

 During gameplay, the player locates the wind spirit Sylph and the fire spirit Salamander.
-Each elemental spirit possessing different attributes that alters Deedlit's abilities, and swap between the two.
-Sylph allows levitation and health recovery under specific conditions, while Salamander grants extra attack power.
-Both spirits enable Deedlit to absorb wind and fire damage respectively, however, certain enemies and bosses are invincible to fire-based or wind-based attack.
-One elemental spirit can be used, while the other can be leveled up three times by absorbing "Soul Screamers" dropped by defeated enemies when not in use, but both spirits are leveled down if Deedlit is hit.
+Each elemental spirit possesses different attributes that alter Deedlit's abilities, and it is possible to swap between the two.
+Sylph grants levitation and wind aligned damage, while Salamander offers fire damage and a ground slide that includes temporary invulnerability.
+Both spirits enable Deedlit to absorb wind and fire damage, respectively, which comes into place when accessing certain areas or obstacles.
+However, certain enemies and bosses are invincible to fire-based or wind-based attacks.
+One elemental spirit can be actively used, while the other can be leveled up three times by absorbing "Soul Screamers" dropped by defeated enemies when not in use.
+When Deedlit is hit, the active spirit is leveled down, and having a level 3 spirit active grants steady healing, so swapping between spirits to level the other is key.

-The game incorporates elements found in role-playing games, such as an inventory screen, a hit point-based health system that determines the maximum amount of damage Deedlit can withstand before dying, starting at 100 HP but can be expanded by searching life containers and replenished by switching between the two elemental spirits at their maximum level, while her magic points (MP) determine how frequently a magical attack may be cast.
-The game is over once Deedlit's HP is depleted, with a penalty of decreasing her experience points that can potentially result in dropping down to a level, though the player can continue with their progress via save points.
+The game incorporates elements found in role-playing games, such as an inventory screen; a hit point-based health system that determines the maximum amount of damage Deedlit can withstand before dying (starting at 100 HP), which can be expanded by obtaining life containers and replenished by switching between the two elemental spirits at their maximum level; and magic points (MP), which determine how frequently a magical attack may be cast.
+The game is over once Deedlit's HP is depleted, with a penalty of decreasing her experience points that can potentially result in dropping down a level, though the player can continue with their progress via save points.